IBM-Cloud/IBM-Cloud.github.io/README.md

-# Bluemix Github.io Page
+# IBM Cloud Github.io Page
-The [IBM-Bluemix GitHub.io](https://ibm-bluemix.github.io/) site is a well-maintained, centralized, curated collection of open sample applications built using Bluemix and Bluemix services.
-The site gives developers a go-to page to see all Bluemix capabilities.
+The [IBM Cloud GitHub.io](https://ibm-bluemix.github.io/) site is a well-maintained, centralized, curated collection of open sample applications built using IBM Cloud and IBM Cloud services.
+The site gives developers a go-to page to see all IBM Cloud capabilities.

 ### How to add new links to the Bluemix.github.io page.
-We have a process in which how new links can be added to the Bluemix GitHub.io page.
+We have a process in which how new links can be added to the IBM Cloud GitHub.io page.
 To add a new link follow these steps:

 Step 1) Create a new issue and label it as "Potential-Links".